parijat-purohit/parijat-purohit/README.md

 👋 Hi there, I'm Parijat!

-With over 5 years of experience in the software industry, I've honed my skills primarily in Python.
+With over 5 years of experience in the software industry, I have honed my skills primarily in Python.
 As a skilled Django developer, my responsibilities stretch from meticulous documentation to comprehensive system design, and even to mentoring emerging talents - each day brings new and expanding challenges.

 My GitHub is my own territory!
-Here I make my own rules and bend them as I see fit, adapting and evolving in the fluid landscape of code and creativity.
+Here, I make my own rules and bend them as I see fit, adapting and evolving in the fluid landscape of code and creativity.

 1. **Favorite Color:**
    - 🎨 My favorite colors are blue and black.
-However, a little hint: they're not the answers to any of my security questions, so keep guessing!
+However, a little hint: they are not the answers to any of my security questions, so keep guessing!

 2. **Coding Philosophy:**
    - 💻 Keep it Simple, Stupid!
 [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle)